b13-ca/DirectorySelector/README.md

 ## Credits

-- This program contains only original work from [b13](https://github.com/b13-ca/).
+- This program contains only original work from [Patrice CHARBONNEAU](https://github.com/b13-ca/).
-- Some code snippets from the internet probably inspired us!
+- Some code snippets from the internet probably inspired me!
 - Images are derivative works based on royalty-free files.
-- The AI was dumb enough to try to help our team.
+- The AI was dumb enough to try to help me.

 ## Links